datarockets/ruby-style/STYLE_GUIDE.md

 * <a name="style-hash-aligning"></a>
   If elements of a hash literal span more than one line we're aligning them by keys.
+  Also, the first hash key is aligned by an indentation level.
   <sup>[[link](#style-hash-aligning)]</sup>